“To create one’s own world in any of the arts takes courage.

 The moon (Luna) represents my heart

 Fast forward today, my beloved Watercolour Workshops have become much more than a source of income.
-They have become a way for me to connect with those who seek solace, healing and inspiration through art.
+They have become a way for me to connect with like-minded individuals who seek solace, healing and inspiration through the process of art making and open their hearts to nature.

 My art practices continue to evolve; however, the heart to holding space for the art community remains the same.